rusudinu/git-practice/README.md

 # Git practice repo

+You can try any Git/GitHub feature (such as pull requests) on this repo.

 1. What is Git?
     - Git is a version control system, designed to handle everything related to source code management
     - Git is used to track changes in the source code, enabling multiple developers to work together